-Note: You are currently viewing documentation for Moodle 1.9.
-Up-to-date documentation for the latest stable version is available here: Sticky post.
+Note: You are currently viewing documentation for Moodle 3.1.
+Up-to-date documentation for the latest stable version of Moodle is probably available here: Sticky post.

 A sticky post (or sticky thread) is a feature of many online forum and bulletin board tools.
 This allows a post to be stuck or pinned to the top of the screen.
 If it wasn't pinned in this way then it would slowly be displaced by more recently posted items that are moved to the top to indicate activity.
 Moodle doesn't currently offer such a feature but has several rich tools that can be used for the same effect.
 Discussions and feature requests to add sticky posts are listed below.